 After four days of chicken noodle soup and my efforts to get vegetables in him, he was like, “Mom!
 Can I please have something else with carrots?!”

 So I made cake.
 I am nothing if not resourceful.
 Lol.

 Ya, I know it’s not healthy.
 But whatever.
 When your nine-year-old calls you over on day three of being relegated to the couch and says, “Mom.
 Thank you for taking care of me.
 I know you have work to do.
 I love you.”
 YOU MAKE YOUR KID A CAKE.

 Now, just with a little head cold, he’s way better and back at school.
 Spirits high.
 And looking forward to coming home…because we all loved this Brazilian Carrot Sheet Cake so much that I made it again over the weekend.
 And there’s still a little left waiting for him.

-We still love “regular” carrot cake, of course.
-But it just doesn’t even compare to this Brazilian version.
+We still love classic American carrot cake, of course!
+But this Brazilian Carrot Cake is such a wonderful alternative.
 A new family favorite, for sure!